intmus/inttheory22-23/_15-further-secondary-functions/c1-ex-irregularsecondary.md

 ## Deceptive resolutions of secondary dominant functions

 There is a less common resolution of secondary dominant chords that relies on the voice-leading from a deceptive cadence.
 Analyze the following example, and you will notice that at first glance, the progression does not follow our established progressions between the second and third chords.
-To understand this, you must think in the *borrowed* key.
+To understand this, you must think in the *tonicized* key.
 What key would this chromatic chord *normally* tonicize?
 If you were in that key, how would label the progression between these two chords?
-It is very helpful to use leadsheet symbols here.
+It is helpful to use leadsheet symbols here.

 {% capture ex4 %}X:4
 T:Deceptive resolutions of secondary dominant functions M:4/4
 L:1/2
+Q:1/4=90
 K:C
 V:1
 [cE] [BD]| [AC] [GD]| [G2C]|]